connexcs/docs/docs/logging.md

 Here, Alice sends an invite to Bob and it's expected to get a reply (100 Trying) within in 500ms which is a **First Reply Timer**.

 Then a **PDD timer** is set for 5s to hear the ringing.
-Post-dial delay (PDD) is the measurement of how long it takes for a calling party to hear a ring back tone after initiating a call.
+Post-dial delay (PDD) is the measurement of how long it takes for a calling party to hear a ring-back tone after initiating a call.

 The time from when the respondent's phone starts ringing until it's answered; is a **Ring Timer**.

-When the call is active **Max Call Duration Timer** comes into picture.
+When the call is active **Max Call Duration Timer** comes into the picture.
 When this timer is active, the active call gets disconnected when it reaches the maximum time of an active call.

 [logging-sip]: /misc/img/logging-sip.png "SIP Traces"
 [logging-4]: /misc/img/236.png "logging-4"